lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Assembly_using_velvet.md

 /data/assembly/MiSeq_Ecoli_MG1655_50x_R1.fastq \
 /data/assembly/MiSeq_Ecoli_MG1655_50x_R2.fastq
 ```
+**NOTES**

+* Change `<asm_name>` to something else of your chosing, and remove the `<`and `>`characters!
+* The command is split over several lines by adding a space, and a `\` (backslash) to each line.
+This trick makes long commands more readable.
+If you want, you can write the whole command on one line instead.

-After it has finished, look in the folder `asm_name`.
+After `velveth` is finished, look in the new folder that has the name you chose.
 You should see the following files:

 >`Log`
 >`Roadmaps`